GoogleChrome/developer.chrome.com/site/en/blog/extend-recorder/index.md

 {% YouTube id='LBgzmqzp7ew' %}

 Let’s admit it, writing automated tests is not the most fun thing in a developer’s life.
 As developers, we want to write features, fix bugs, and improve the world!
-However, when we don’t have automated testing in our workflows, in the long term, things can get quite buggy.
+However, when we don’t have automated testing in our workflows, in the long term, things can get quite “buggy”.
 So, we also think that writing automated tests is important.

-With the [Recorder](/docs/devtools/recorder/) panel in Chrome DevTools, you can record and replay user flows, export it to various formats (e.g. test scripts) through different 3rd-party extensions and libraries, customize the user flows with [Puppeteer Replay](https://github.com/puppeteer/replay) library, and integrate them with your existing workflows.
+With the [Recorder](/docs/devtools/recorder/) panel in Chrome DevTools, you can record and replay user flows, export them to various formats (for example, test scripts) through different third-party extensions and libraries, customize the user flows with [Puppeteer Replay](https://github.com/puppeteer/replay) library, and integrate them with your existing workflows.

 In this blog post, we’re going to discuss:

-- how to export and replay user flows programmatically
+- How to export and replay user flows programmatically.
-- how to customize your user flows with the help of Puppeteer Replay
+- How to customize your user flows with the help of Puppeteer Replay.
-- how to integrate with your [CI/CD](https://www.redhat.com/en/topics/devops/what-is-ci-cd) workflows
+- How to integrate with your [CI/CD](https://www.redhat.com/en/topics/devops/what-is-ci-cd) workflows.

-This blog post assumes you know the basics of Recorder.
-If you are new, follow this [short introductory tutorial and video guide](/docs/devtools/recorder/) to get started.
+This blog post assumes you already know the basics of Recorder.
+If you are new to Recorder, follow this [short introductory tutorial and video guide](/docs/devtools/recorder/) to get started.

 ## Export user flows and replay programmatically {: #export-json}